al4435/Evolutionary-Frequency-Wavenumber-F-K-Spectrum-Estimation/README.md

 normalised bandwidth, white-noise flatness, that a plane wave lands on the bin that generated it, and that parallel and serial runs agree bit for bit.

-## Implementation notes

-Three details are easy to get wrong and are worth stating explicitly, because each one silently corrupts results rather than raising an error.

-**Even-length axes break Hermitian symmetry.** An even-length axis folds its Nyquist bin onto $-1/2$ with no $+1/2$ partner, so the normalised-frequency grid is asymmetric about zero.
-Resampling such an axis with plain zero-fill extrapolation pads one side and not the other; the resampled spectrum stops being Hermitian, and the variance identity fails — by **~10%** when the even axis is time.
-Boundary blocks hit even lengths constantly, so this is the common case, not an edge case. `_wrap_pad` extends each axis periodically instead, which is what the DFT actually does: no edge power is fabricated or lost, and the identity holds to ~1e-9 (float32 storage precision) at every centre, boundaries included.

-**Seed the adaptive iteration by concentration, not by position.** The separable 3-D tapers are flattened into one array, and seeding the iteration from the first two entries makes the result depend on the flattening order.
-Selecting the two most concentrated eigenspectra instead — Thomson's two lowest-order tapers — is order-independent.
-Seeding off an arbitrary neighbour still converges, but leaves a ~1e-4 residue after five iterations.

-**Radial bins must reach the corner radius.** Binning $|k|$ only out to the axis maximum silently discards power in the corners of the wavenumber grid, where $|k|$ reaches $\sqrt2$ times the axis maximum. `radial_bins` uses the corner radius.

 ## Reference